-Defendant-Appellant/Cross-Appellee State of Hawai'i (State) appeals from the Final Judgment entered on November 17, 2009 (Judgment), by the Circuit Court of the First Circuit (Circuit Court),1 in favor of Plaintiff-Appellee/Cross-Appellant Robert D. Johnson, Jr. (Plaintiff),2 as co-guardian of Michael A. Johnson (Michael), and against the State and Defendant-Appellee Jason J. Mossholder-Brom (Mossholder-Brom).
+Defendant-Appellant/Cross-Appellee State of Hawai'i (State) appeals from the Final Judgment entered on November 17, 2009 (Judgment), by the Circuit Court of the First Circuit (Circuit Court), in favor of Plaintiff-Appellee/Cross-Appellant Robert D. Johnson, Jr. (Plaintiff), in a co-guardian of Michael A. Johnson (Michael), and against the State and Defendant-Appellee Jason J. Mossholder-Brom (Mossholder-Brom).
 The State contends that Plaintiff's suit is barred by the applicable statute of limitations.
-Plaintiff cross-appeals from the Judgment, challenging numerous factual findings and the Circuit Court's award of only limited special damages, as well as the denial of Plaintiff's request for attorneys' fees.
+Plaintiff cross-appeals from the

-^{1/} The Honorable Eden Elizabeth Hifo presided.
+The Honorable Eden Elizabeth Hifo presided.